Richiio/Task/README.md

 The installation process setups a default server's root user password that must be changed.
 The orientdb-server-config.xml file is installed in /usr/local/Cellar/orientdb/<ORIENTDB_VERSION>/libexec/config/.
 Open the file and remove the "root" user entry.
 Remove the tag true at the end of the file.
 Start the server on interactive console:

 /usr/local/Cellar/orientdb/<ORIENTDB_VERSION>/libexec/bin/server.sh
-The script asks for a new password for the database's root user.
+The script asks for a new password for the server's root user.

-Other resources
-To learn more about how to install OrientDB on specific environment please follow the guide below:

-Install on Linux Ubuntu
-Install on JBoss AS
-Install on GlassFish
-Install on Ubuntu 12.04 VPS (DigitalOcean)
-Install as service on Unix, Linux and MacOSX
-Install as service on Windows